Car with coin and book bank for loan finance payment.

 Are title loans a bad idea?

 In one major state, a non-profit organization studied title loans.
-They found most title loans required full payment in a lump sum, rather than in installments.
+They found most of them required full payment in a lump sum, rather than in installments.
 More than 90% of those single-payment loans resulted in repeating the loan, or rolling it over.
 Over 60% needed to roll over the loan more than four times.
-Title loans look expensive at the beginning and could end up being 5 times more expensive than that by the time you’re done with it.
+Title loans look expensive at the beginning and could end up being 5 times more expensive than that by the time you’ve actually paid it off.

 Even after making all those finance payments, the Consumer Financial Protection Bureau found that 1 in every 5 title loans resulted in the borrower’s automobile being repossessed.
 The odds are very good that you will pay much more than you expect and you might still lose your automobile